The Dark Knight Returns: Part 3: Hunt the Dark Knight

+Part 4: The Dark Knight Falls

-A citywide manhunt on Batman begins.
-Elsewhere, Superman diverts a Soviet nuclear warhead which detonates in a desert, nearly killing him in the process, and survives only by absorbing the sun's energy.
+A citywide manhunt for Batman begins.
+Elsewhere, Superman diverts a Soviet nuclear warhead which detonates in a desert, nearly killing him in the process, and survives only by absorbing the sun's energy from the plants in a nearby jungle.
 The United States is hit by an electromagnetic pulse as a result and descends into chaos during the following blackout.
 In Gotham, Batman and Robin turn the remaining Mutants and Sons of the Batman into a non-lethal vigilante gang, making Gotham the safest city in the country.
-The U.S. government orders Superman to take Batman into custody.
+Embarrassed, the U.S. government orders Superman to take Batman into custody.
 Superman demands to meet Batman, and Wayne chooses Crime Alley.

 Superman tries to reason with Batman, but Batman uses his technological inventions to fight him on equal ground.
 During the battle, Superman compromises Batman's exoframe.
 However, an aging Oliver Queen manages to shoot Superman with a kryptonite-tipped arrow to weaken him.
-Before he can fully defeat Superman, Batman has a sudden heart attack, apparently dying.
+Standing over the defeated Superman, Batman has a sudden heart attack, apparently dying.
 Alfred destroys the Batcave and Wayne Manor before suffering a fatal stroke, exposing Batman as Bruce Wayne, whose fortune has disappeared.
-After Wayne's funeral, it is revealed that his death was staged using a chemical that suspended his vital life signs.
+After Wayne's funeral, it is revealed that his death was staged using an antiarrhythmic agent that suspended his vital life signs.
 Clark attends the funeral and winks at the disguised Carrie after hearing Wayne's heartbeat.
-Some time afterwards, Bruce Wayne leads Robin, Queen, and the rest of his followers into the caverns beyond the Batcave and prepares to continue his war on crime.
+Some time afterward, Bruce Wayne leads Robin, Queen, and the rest of his followers into the caverns beyond the Batcave and prepares to continue his war on crime.